 To fill this gap, we introduce novel survival trees and forests for LBRC settings.
-Specifically, we embed score function based on full-likelihood in the CIT framework and utilize existing efficient nonparametric unbiased survival estimators for prediction in CIT/CIF.
-We implement two variants to balance statistical efficiency and computational scalability by incorporating existing approaches: a nonparametric estimator that maximizes the full-likelihood \parencite{vardi1989multiplicative}, and a closed-form nonparametric estimator based on the composite conditional-likelihood \parencite{wang2017nonparametric, he2020nonparametric}.
+Specifically, we embed a score function based on the full likelihood within the CIT framework and use existing efficient, nonparametric, unbiased survival estimators for prediction in CIT and CIF.
+We implement two variants to balance statistical efficiency and computational scalability by incorporating existing approaches: a nonparametric estimator that maximizes the full likelihood \parencite{vardi1989multiplicative} and a closed-form nonparametric estimator based on the composite conditional likelihood \parencite{wang2017nonparametric, he2020nonparametric}.
 The remainder of this paper is organized as follows.
 In Section~\ref{sec:methods}, we review the structures of length-biased data, summarize conditional inference trees and forests for left-truncated data, and present our adaptations for the LBRC data.
 In Section~\ref{sec:simulation}, we study the properties of the proposed tree methods and compare them to existing methods for LTRC data.
-In Section~\ref{sec:application}, we apply the proposed methods to lung cancer data from the Cancer Public Library Database, including stationarity assessment and predictive evaluation using cross-validated Brier scores.
+In Section~\ref{sec:application}, we apply the proposed methods to lung cancer data from the Cancer Public Library Database, a nationwide cancer registry in South Korea, where we conduct stationarity assessment and predictive evaluation using cross-validated Brier scores.
 We conclude with final remarks and future directions in Section~\ref{sec:discussion}.